blukatdevelopment/UnchainedWorlds/Claymore/rules.md

 #### Grit Action: Called Shot
 Make a ranged attack, aiming at a specific bodypart, without any penalties.
 You may shoot an object out of a creature's hand this way, or else aim for the head(or equivalent weak pont) to deal critical damage on a hit.

+### Wilderness training
+You gain expertise in survival as well as proficiency in nature and animal handling.

 #### Dagger Expert
 You may dual wield daggers to perform a multi-attack with two attacks.
 You have advantage when defending with two daggers.